-7.1 Central locking system (special equipment)
+6.1 Central locking system (special equipment)

-- > The central locking mechanism locks the driver's door, the passenger's door and the conversion entrance door of the body. - ▶ The central locking system has no function, if the battery cut-off switch on the transformer/rectifier is switched off.
+- The central locking mechanism locks the driver's door, the passenger's door and the conversion entrance door. - The central locking system has no function, if the battery cut-off switch on the transformer/rectifier is switched off. - ▷ If, after you press the release button, a door is not opened within 40 seconds, the central locking system automatically locks the doors again.